jsjoeio/react-chrome-ext/README.md

+# react-chrome-ext

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but 2 key differences have been made, specific for Chrome Extensions:

+1. The `manifest.json` in the `public` directory has been modified to match that of a Chrome Extension.
+You can read more here: [manifest file format](https://developer.chrome.com/extensions/manifest)

+2. Per Chrome's [Content Security Policy](https://developer.chrome.com/extensions/contentSecurityPolicy#JSExecution), inline JavaScript will not be executed.
+Therefore, the `build` script has been modified in the `package.json` to include the variable `INLINE_RUNTIME_CHUNK=false` as per suggested in [create-react-app's advanced configuration doc](https://facebook.github.io/create-react-app/docs/advanced-configuration).

 ## Available Scripts